fadeoutz/quickpremiere/README.md

 - Automatically applies standard audio settings (48kHz, 24bit).

 ## Installation
-Installation files for Windows are provided in the [Releases tab](https://github.com/fadeoutz/quickpremiere/releases).
+Installation files for Windows are provided in the [releases](https://github.com/fadeoutz/quickpremiere/releases) tab.
 To build this on your own, do the following using Python 12.3:

 ```pip install -r requirements.txt```

 ``py quickpremiere.py``

 ## Notes